-This passage describes the fan speed control circuit that is mainly used for cooling the fan of the electronic instrument circuit CPU(Central Processing Unit).
+This passage describes the fan speed control circuit board that is mainly used for cooling the fan of the electronic instrument circuit CPU(Central Processing Unit).
 The circuit is as shown.

 Circuit Work Principle